Kodak Aerochrome — a Colour IR Film Guide & Review

 One famous example of its usage was Jimi Hendrix’ album cover for “Are You Experienced?” where his band was portrayed on a fish-eye lens with Aerochrome.
 Frank Zappa did one too, and so have many others.

-Just before the film got discontinued in 2009, two people acquired a huge cache of Aerochrome: Dean Bennici, who got uncut emulsion sheets in hopes of distributing it to the photo community (his supplies are now dry), and Richard Mosse, who found 16mm movie reels for his art-documentary series covering armed conflict in the Democratic Republic of Congo.
+Just before the film was discontinued in 2009, Dean Bennici acquired a huge cache of Aerochrome.
+He got uncut emulsion sheets in hopes of cutting and distributing them to the photo community.
+Richard Mosse got 16mm movie reels from Dean for his art-documentary series covering armed conflict in the Democratic Republic of Congo.

 Kodak Aerochrome resolution and dynamic range.